-Adversarial perturbations are critical for training robust deep learning models.
-Often, adversarial perturbations for a given victim model are generated separately for each image.
-An alternate approach is the generation of ``universal adversarial perturbations'' (UAP) that can simultaneously attack multiple images, and thus offers a more unified threat model without calling for an image-wise attack generation algorithm.
+Adversarial perturbations are critical for certifying the robustness of deep learning models.
+A “universal adversarial perturbation” (UAP) can simultaneously attack multiple images, and thus offers a more unified threat model, obviating an image-wise attack algorithm.
 However, the existing UAP generator is underdeveloped when images are drawn from different image sources (e.g., with different image resolutions).
-Towards an authentic universality across image sources, in this paper we take a novel view of UAP generation as an instance of ``meta-learning'', and leverage bi-level optimization and learning-to-optimize (L2O) techniques for UAP generation with improved attack success rate (ASR).
-To be specific, we consider the popular model agnostic meta-learning (MAML) framework to meta-learn a UAP generator over just few-shot image classification tasks.
-However, we see that the MAML framework does not directly offer the universal attack across image sources, requiring us to combine it with another meta-learning framework of L2O.
-The resulting scheme for meta-learning a UAP generator (i) has better performance (50% higher ASR) than baselines such as Projected Gradient Descent (PGD) that does not leverage meta-learning, (ii) has better performance (37% faster) than the vanilla L2O and MAML frameworks (when applicable), and (iii) is able to simultaneously handle UAP generation for different victim models and corresponding image data sources.
+Towards an authentic universality across image sources, we take a novel view of UAP generation as a customized instance of “few-shot learning”, which leverages bilevel optimization and learning-to-optimize (L2O) techniques for UAP generation with improved attack success rate (ASR).
+We begin by considering the popular model agnostic meta-learning (MAML) framework to meta-learn a UAP generator.
+However, we see that the MAML framework does not directly offer the universal attack across image sources, requiring us to integrate it with another meta-learning framework of L2O.
+The resulting scheme for meta-learning a UAP generator (i) has better performance (50% higher ASR) than baselines such as Projected Gradient Descent, (ii) has better performance (37% faster) than the vanilla L2O and MAML frameworks (when applicable), and (iii) is able to simultaneously handle UAP generation for different victim models and data sources.